SrMoffat/Kura/README.md

 - [ ] Create Cluster
     - [X] Add Cluster type
     - [X] Add resolver for the Cluster type
+    - [X] Add resolvers for the fields on the Cluster type
     - [ ] Add query for the Cluster type
     - [X] Provided the clusterName create a cluster
     - [X] Assign the user creating the cluster as clusterHead
     - [X] Add provisions for cluster positions
+    - [ ] Add members to a cluster

 - [ ] Add Cluster Positions
     - [ ] Add positions to the cluster